 RR — Register Rewards from Walgreens.
 This is their instant rebate program where the reward prints out at the end of the transaction to be used on a different transaction.

-Stacking coupons - when you can use mroe than one coupon on the same item.
-Many stores will let you use a manufacturer's coupon and a store coupon on the same product.
+Stacking coupons - when you can use more than one coupon on the same item.
+Some stores will let you use a manufacturer's coupon and a store coupon on the same product.

 Super Doubles - when a store doubles the value of a coupon, often above and beyond the amount they normally double every day of the week.
-For instance, when Harris teeter offers Super Doubles, they double coupons that are $1.98 or less face value.
+For instance, when Harris Teeter offers Super Doubles, they usually double coupons that are $2 or less face value.
 On normal double days, they only double coupons worth .99 face value.